Fudgy, moist and definitely NOT cakey, my spin on the famous Katharine Hepburn Brownies would most certainly be Hepburn-approved.

 Kate’s family brownie recipe was legendary within the Hollywood community of her time.

-No doubt, this reminded Kate of her own difficult time at Bryn Mawr, from which she graduated in 1928.
+Undoubtedly, this reminded Kate of her own time at Bryn Mawr.
+After overcoming great difficulties, she graduated from the university in 1928.

 So what did Kate do?